Work smarter with document properties in Word

 Import Custom Document Properties

-Lets you import custom document properties from any other Word document, incl. a document created via the Export Custom Document Properties command.
+Lets you copy custom document properties from any other Word document into the active document.
+You can also use the command to copy document properties from a document created via the Export Custom Document Properties command.

 Export Custom Document Properties